 What surprised me more than this fake news was my students’ emotional reaction to it.
 (Although what kind of schoolteacher spreads such rumors to their ten-year-old students?!)
 This particular elementary-aged class of mine spent a good ten minutes in heated discussion about our situation.
 Were we all going to die?
 Were our lives going to be ruined?
 Would only the people in Seoul die?
 Most of all, the students proclaimed how much they would love to personally bomb Kim Jong Un.

-Living in South Korea the past six years, threats of war have risen from time to time, usually around the same time each year.
-This year has felt different.
-It has lasted longer than any other year, and war has felt more real than before.
-But even so, like other years, I have sensed very little tension here on the ground.
+Living in South Korea the past six years, threats of war have arisen from time to time, usually around the same time each year.
+During the annual military drills, the tension in the air rises a bit.
+This year, however, has felt different.
+The threats have lasted longer than any other year, and war has felt more real than before.
+But even so, like other years I have sensed very little tension here on the ground.
 If it weren’t for my parents and online news outlets, I probably wouldn’t feel the least bit worried.
-As it is, even amidst my students’ exclamations today, when war felt more real to me than it probably ever has, a student asked me, “Teacher, feel scary?” and I just shrugged.
+Even today amidst my students’ exclamations today, when war felt more real to me than it probably ever has, a student asked me, “Teacher, feel scary?” and I just shrugged.
 So-so, I indicated with a hand gesture.

 When you live in unresolved conflict for as long as Korea has, you get used it, it becomes the norm.
-Sure, we could all be bombed tomorrow, but the country hasn’t been for the past 64 years.
+Sure, we could all be bombed tomorrow, but the country hasn’t been bombed for the past 64 years, so is that really likely?
 And if we are bombed, what can we do about it now?
 Might as well just live our lives.

 Apathy is natural.
 Especially if you’ve never personally experienced war.
 But today I saw that underneath the apathy are real emotions.
 Today when I asked my daily, “How are you?” my students all answered, “Angry!”
 The last one added, “And very, very sad, and very, very ANGRY.”
 I realized they felt helpless.
 How could they not?
 They felt frustrated.
 Again, understandably.
 They are stuck in a potentially perilous situation over which they have no control and behind which is a lot of hurt, feelings of betrayal, and unresolved tension that they have inherited, even as children.